 Scheduling an exercise date with a friend adds fun and accountability to your fitness plan.
 Three ways I put this tip into action in my own life:

-Sometimes I work out in honor of someone in my life that is unable to enjoy the activity I’m about to do with me.
-For example, when I play tennis I might think to myself, “This one’s for Mom.”
-Back when I was a kid my mom loved playing tennis but hasn’t been able to for a year between shoulder pain and now her worsening dementia.
+Sometimes I work out in honor of someone in my life who cannot enjoy the activity I’m about to do with me.
+For example, when I play tennis, I might think to myself, “This one’s for Mom.”
+Back when I was a kid, my mom loved playing tennis but hasn’t been able to for a year between shoulder pain and now her worsening dementia.
 So I play for her.

 What is your why when it comes to working out?
 What was your original fitness motivation?
 Knowing your why is so much more motivating and meaningful that just thinking that you “have to,” “need to,” or “should” for some nebulous, unnamed reason.